Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Calculating Moments

 Define $A,B$ to be independent Bernoulli variables with success probabilities $\alpha,\beta$ respectively.
 It is straightforward to see that $f_1(\alpha,\beta)=-\big(H(A)+H(B)\big)$ where $H(X)$ is the entropy of the random variable $X$.
 Let $A'=(A_1,A_2)$, where $A_1,A_2$ are independent copies of the random variable $A$.
 Define similarly $B'$.
 Using the definition of entropy, it is easy to check that $f_2(\alpha^2,\beta^2)=-\big(H(A')+H(B')\big)$.
 But clearly $H(A')=H(A_1)+H(A_2)=2H(A)$ and similarly for $B,B'$, thus verifying that $f_2(\alpha^2,\beta^2)=2f_1(\alpha,\beta)$.

-The observation which extends this idea for $g_2(\mathbf{Y}^*)=2g_1(\mathbf{X^*})$ is that the solution $\mathbf{Y}^*$, as given in \eqref{eq:optimalxsecond}, is the tensor product of $\mathbf{X}^*$, as given in \eqref{optimalxfirst}, with itself.
-We omit the tedious details.
+Using \eqref{eq:optimalxsecond}, one can easily extend the previous argument to show $g_2(\mathbf{Y}^*)=2g_1(\mathbf{X^*})$.
 We should emphasize that the proof of Lemma~\ref{lem:firstsecvalues} does not rely on the fact that $Q^+,Q^-$ are a function of the critical probabilities on the infinite tree, i.e., we do not need Lemma~\ref{lem:densitiesone}, but rather the representation given in \eqref{eq:pppm} and the uncorrelated property that Condition \ref{cond:maxima} represents. \end{proof}